 The majority of the Organization's cash demand deposits are held at financial institutions in which deposits are insured up to \$250,000 per institution by the FDIC.
-As of March 31, 2016, the Organization's cash demand deposits held at financial institutions were fully insured by the FDIC.
+As of March 31, 2017, the Organization's cash demand deposits held at financial institutions were in excess of amounts insured by the FDIC by approximately \$161,000.